-Our Library has a rich fashion collection to draw upon.
-There are a number of magazines that provide an historical context of Australian fashion.
+Our Library holds a number of magazines providing historical context of Australian fashion, trends and industry.

 The Library holds this Melbourne fashion magazine from 1884 to 1950.
 See other Madame Weigel publications in our catalogue, some of them digitised and available to view online.

 The Library holds Vogue Australia in print from 1960.
 Recent issues are available via our PressReader database.

 These catalogue searches list a range of Australian fashion publications held by the Library:

 Schmattes: stories of fabulous frocks, funky fashion and Flinders Lane (2005)

 Parade: the story of fashion in Australia (1998)